Smoking ribs and cooking steaks is a lot of fun but if you want to take your “Meat Skills” to the next level then you are in the right place.

 - Prosciutto vs Pancetta: What Are They?
 Can You Eat Them Raw?

 - Capicola: What Is It, How to Make and Compared to Prosciutto

 You just have to make a few batches of jerky!
 Homemade jerky is simple, delicious and healthy.
 Start with the “How to Make Jerky” guide and branch out from there!

-- How to Make Jerky: Beef and Pork Recipes
+- How to Make Pork Jerky in the Oven

 - Best Meat Slicer for Jerky

 - Pastrami Beef Short Ribs From Costco